Human Conditional Reasoning in Answer Set Programming: AC and DA as Default Reasoning

 AC and DA are logically invalid and additional rules for AC and DA often make a program inconsistent.
 In this section, we relax the effects of the AC or DA completion by introducing additional rules as {\em default rules\/} in the sense of \cite{Rei80}.
 More precisely, we capture AC and DA as the following default inference rules:

-The default AC rule says: given the conditional $\phi\Rightarrow \psi$ and the fact $\psi$, conclude $\phi$ as a default consequence.
-The default DA rule is read in a similar manner.
+The default AC rule says: given the conditional ``$\phi\Rightarrow \psi$" and the fact $\psi$, conclude $\phi$ as a default consequence.
+Likewise, the default DA rule says: given the conditional ``$\phi\Rightarrow \psi$" and the fact $\neg\phi$, conclude $\neg\psi$ as a default consequence.
 We encode these rules in ASP.